neoxygen/neo4j-neoclient/README.md

 ### License

-The library is released under the MIT License, refer to the LICENSE file.
+The library is released under the MIT License, refer to the LICENSE file bundled with this package.